PedroCristo/README-TEST/README.md

 ![Logout Page](./assets/images/readme/features/tasty_blog_logout_page.jpg)

-* 3O the Logout Page, users can confirm that they wanna exit the website.
+* On the Logout Page, users can confirm that they wanna exit the website.

 ### User Profile Page